Skip to content

 for idx, matched_json in enumerate(all_json_records):

-# Step 1: Parse and validate JSON/schema
+# Step 1: Parse and validate JSON/schema.

-matched_dict, error = _parse_and_validate_json(matched_json, schema)
+parsed, error = _parse_and_validate_json(matched_json, schema)

-if error or matched_dict is None:
+if error or parsed is None:

 break

-# Step 2: Extract and parse timestamp
+# Step 2: Extract and parse timestamp.

-timestamp_seconds, error = _extract_timestamp_seconds(matched_dict, time_column, time_format)
+timestamp_seconds, error = _extract_timestamp_seconds(parsed, time_column, time_format)

 if error or timestamp_seconds is None: